hodgespodge/game-ai-homework/homework-3/README.md

 This homework project's code is located in the following files:
 - [Main.cpp](/Main.cpp)
   - The main SFML loop for the a* based maze navigator
   - ISSUE: If Main segfaults when loading the indoor map, re-run `python3 generateIndoorMap.py`.
-This happens roughly 1 in 3 times.
+This happens for roughly 1 in 3 randomly generated maps.

 - [SearchFunctions.h](/SearchFunctions.h)
   - Graph search functions for shortest path